varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 translates the VCL code to C and compiles it to a shared object which is then dynamically linked into the server process.

 This document focuses on the syntax of the VCL language.
-Full a full description of syntax and semantics, with ample examples, please see the users guide at https://www.varnish-cache.org/doc/
+For a full description of syntax and semantics, with ample examples, please see the users guide at https://www.varnish-cache.org/doc/